sciboy12/Abs-C/README.md

 If playing on osu!Lazer, disable High Precision Mouse (and Fullscreen/Confine mouse cursor to window, if on Wayland) within Lazer's settings.

-Add your user to the input group (reboot afterwards):
+Either run abs-c as root, or add your user to the input group (reboot afterwards):

 `sudo usermod –a –G input $(whoami)`